minhto2802/DPE/README.md

 | GAP (All Layer)      | X / ✓✓                    | 93.8±0.1   | 90.2±0.3  | -              | 77.8±0.6  | -          | -         |
 | ERM* + DPE (ours)    | X / ✓✓                    | 94.1±0.4   | 90.3±0.7  | 70.8±0.8       | 75.3±0.5  | 91.7±1.3   | 76.0±0.3  |

+✗: no group info is required
+✓: group info is required for hyperparameter tuning
+✓✓: validation data is required for training and hyperparameter tuning

 More tables and detailed experimental breakdowns are available at: